xmattt/web3-react-app/README.md

 This package is the basic react template for any single-page applications.

+This package supplies a yml file to automatically deploy to a firebase project

 ## Available Scripts

 In the project directory, you can run: